Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 Discraft Avenger SS

-Discraft Avenger Flight Numbers:
+Discraft Avenger SS Flight Numbers:

 - Speed: 10